Training Artificial Intelligence with Real Heart: Legitimize, Confirm, Reinforce

 The sprint-based nature of Agile development makes its output extremely predictable — yielding releases every couple of weeks.
 But it works best when requirements are understood upfront and can be accurately estimated.

-New features and unfamiliar technical challenges are often overestimated to account for the delivery uncertainty, and this results in the most predictable features being prioritized over the most innovative ones.
+However, teams often overestimate new features and unfamiliar technical challenges to account for the delivery uncertainty.
+This results in teams prioritizing the most predictable features over the most innovative ones.

 In contrast, user-centered design focuses on the people who will use the software, and how they can easily and efficiently achieve their goals.
 It leverages primary research — actually getting insights and feedback from future users — to discover previously unknown friction points in the user experience.
 It seeds the invention of new experiences that offer that far better way.